StefanEggenschwiler/obi-ss2019-submission/README.md

     ...
 end
 ```
 The function is used to generate the data set used during the analysis part of our research.
 It simply takes the graph construct previously generated in [analysis.m](https://github.com/StefanEggenschwiler/obi-ss2019-submission/blob/master/code/matlab/analysis.m#L15), the solver function and the name of the algorithm.
 It then uses [parfor-loops](https://ch.mathworks.com/help/parallel-computing/parfor.html) which is part of MATLABs [Parallel Computing Toolbox](https://ch.mathworks.com/products/parallel-computing.html) to concurrently solve the tsp instance 100 times using the provided solver function.
 Thanks to our utilised [hardware platform](#analysis-conducted-with), we were able to solve up to 16 tsp instances at once, therefore greatly reducing the overall computation time.
 During each computation cycle, a .part file is generated and the results of the solver is saved in this file.
-The results are stored in separate files in order to bypass potential file corruption issues that could occur during concurrent I/O functions (file writing).
+The results are stored in separate files in order to bypass potential file corruption issues that could occur during concurrent I/O operations (file writing).
 The following information is stored per .part file:
 * **algorithm**:**tspInstance**:**executionNo**:**calculatedDistance**:**executionDurationInSec**
     1. *algorithm*, name of the used algorithm
     2. *tspInstance*, name of the solved tsp instance